 Borrowers can choose loan terms of 5, 7, 10, or 15 years which is a fairly standard range of options.

 When it comes to fees, First Republic claims that there are no origination or prepayment fees involved.

-The most enticing benefit of refinancing student loans through First Republic Bank is receiving a very low interest rate.
-At 1.95 percent, borrowers have a chance to significantly reduce their rates.
-Today, federal student loan rates(often the preferred student loan option) hover around 4.45 or even 7 percent depending on the loan type.
+- The most enticing benefit of refinancing student loans through First Republic Bank is potentially receiving a very low interest rate.
+At 1.95%, borrowers have a chance to significantly reduce their rates.

-Also, you must have a First Republic ATM Rebate Checking account in order to qualify for the lowest APR.
+- Also, you must have a First Republic ATM Rebate Checking account in order to qualify for the lowest APR.
 Furthermore, you must link the account to your refinanced balance with automatic bill pay and direct deposit of your main source of income.
-If this can’t be done, then the fixed rates shoot to between 6.95 and 8.95 percent.

 For the ideal applicant, First Republic Bank refinancing can be a great option.
 Some of the lowest interest rates in the market are offered, and they provide an attractive incentive to pay your student loans off in under four years.

 Unfortunately, there are a few tough requirements that make this option less appealing.
 Aside from various barriers to entry, First Republic only offers its lowest rates to clients who have an ATM Rebate Checking account alongside other requirements.

 Our list of the best student loan refinancing companies covers several top-rated lenders.
 We recommend getting quotes from a few different lenders and comparing their rates before choosing which lender is right for you.

 >> Read More: Student loan companies3.66 First Republic Bank Student Loans